webdeveric/webpack-assets-manifest/readme.md

 If you're using another language for your site and you're using `webpack-dev-server` to process your assets during development, you should probably set `emit` to `false` so the manifest file is actually written to disk and not kept only in memory.

 ## Example config

+In this example, `manifest.json` will be saved in the folder defined in `output.path`.

 ```js
 var WebpackAssetsManifest = require('webpack-assets-manifest');